NestOne/workflow-at/readme.md

-# jBPM-workflow-engine #
+# QA-workflow-AT #

-A modified jBPM engine for composing workflows of OGC Web Processing Services.
+This is the authoring tool for constructing geoprocessing workflows comprised of Web Processing Services.
+The tool is based on a jBPM framework.

 ## Troubleshooting